regular-life/Library-Management-System/Library Management System/README.md

 ## Contributors
 - [Yash Bhardwaj](https://linktr.ee/yash_04) - [GitHub Profile](https://github.com/regular-life)

-Feel free to [reach out to me](mailto:yash22586@iiitd.ac.in) for any questions or issues related to the project.
+Feel free to reach out to me for any questions or issues related to the project.

-If you encounter any issues or have suggestions for improvement, please [let me know](mailto:yash22586@iiitd.ac.in).
+If you encounter any issues or have suggestions for improvement, please let me know at yash22586@iiitd.ac.in.